clottman/cassey-on-eleventy/posts/2019-06-18-hit-and-runs.md

 ---
 layout: post
 title: "Driver Hits Person on Bike, Driver Drives Away, Nothing Happens"
-date: 2019-06-18 6:26:31.000000000 -08:00
+date: 2019-06-18
 tags: [streets, justice, posts]
-status: publish
-type: post
-published: true
-author:
-  display_name: Cassey
-excerpt: Did you know 15% of *all* crashes between a car and a bike in Lincoln are classified by LPD hit & runs?
+social_description: Did you know 15% of *all* crashes between a car and a bike in Lincoln are classified by LPD hit & runs?
 And that 31% of bicyclists injured in Lincoln are children?
 ---

 Did you know 15% of *all* crashes between a car and a bike in Lincoln are classified by LPD hit & runs?
 And that 31% of bicyclists injured in Lincoln are children?
 94% of cyclists who are hit are injured.
 That's in Lincoln, specifically.
 [Sources](http://stpierre.github.io/crashes/#toc-bicycle-collision-analytics-lincoln-ne-)